 Where and How to Seek Out Speech Therapy

 Speech therapy is provided in a variety of settings: acute care hospitals, outpatient clinics, skilled nursing facilities, home care, and schools.
 The requirements for accessing treatment can vary from state to state and insurance providers.
-In most cases, speech therapy requires a referral.
-This is why it is important for patients and caregivers to express their concerns and talk to their doctor, Davis said.
-People need to know that help is out there.
+In most cases, speech therapy services require a referral.
+This is why it is important for patients and caregivers to express their concerns and talk to their doctor.

 A plan of care, including the number and frequency of visits, is based on the severity of the impairment or how near you are to the initial injury date.
 In most cases, it’s better to start rehabilitation soon after the injury/onset.
 Gains can still be made as time passes, Davis said, but it becomes more strategy and compensation at that point.